Southern Yakutia (Sakha)

 don’t want to be infected by it.
 Your so-called civilization is a world that has fallen apart.”

 “I don’t care what you say about this, Comrade Boris!
 Hmm!
-I

-need to find a niche.”
+reality.
+We need to find a niche.”

 “Comrade Taidje, I suppose you still remember the reason why